Reference Manual

 This is a comprehensive reference for Deduce.
 It describes each feature in alphabetical order by keyword.
 It gives the grammar rule (syntax) and describes its meaning and/or how it is used in a proof.

 In the grammar rules, an unquoted asterisk means zero-or more repetitions of the grammar item that it follows.
 The symbol ε means the empty string.
-A vertical bar separates alternatives right-hand sides in a grammar rule.

 Add